MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/configuration/mixed-reality-configuration-guide.md

 Pointers are used to drive interactivity in the scene from any input device, giving both a direction and hit test with any object in a scene (that has a collider attached, or is a UI component).
 Pointers are by default automatically configured for controllers, headsets (gaze / focus) and mouse / touch input.

-Pointers can also be visualized within the active scene using one of the many line components provided by the Mixed Reality Toolkit, or any of your own if they implement the MRTK IMixedRealityPointer interface.
+Pointers can also be visualized within the active scene using one of the many line components provided by Mixed Reality Toolkit, or any of your own if they implement the MRTK IMixedRealityPointer interface.

 <img src="../features/images/mixed-reality-toolkit-configuration-profile-screens/MRTK_InputPointerProfile.png" width="650px" alt="Input Pointer Profile">